 His favorite ABC 7 experience was traveling to South Africa to cover the opening of Oprah Winfrey's Girls' school.
 He also field produced for the 2008 Republican National Convention and the inauguration of Barack Obama in Washington D.C. for ABC 7.
 He received an Emmy for his coverage at the inauguration and also has won dozens of awards in his 15 years of working in the television news industry.

 Before joining ABC 7 as a producer, Knowles spent eight years on the air as a reporter at various stations including WTVG-TV, the ABC-owned station in Toledo, OH, where he was their Investigative Reporter and Consumer Troubleshooter.
 He also worked as a reporter and anchor at WKAG-TV in Hopkinsville, KY.

-Jason Knowles has lived on the North Side of Chicago for 8 years now.
+Jason Knowles lives downtown and loves the city life.
 He loves to enjoy Chicago's lakefront and tries to run by the water as much as possible.
 When he's not reporting in the morning, Knowles has made it a priority to experience Chicago's amazing restaurants, sights and hot spots with family and friends.
 Besides keeping up with the Chicago and national news, he loves monitoring the latest in television, movies and pop culture.
-His DVR is constantly full, and has a hard time keeping up with all of the shows he records.

 Knowles graduated from Bowling Green State University in Ohio and is a native of Cleveland, OH.